Zyko0/purego-gen/README.md

         Generate a single file by linking unexported loading methods from ebitengine/purego --input string
         The input .go file to parse
-  --no-warnings
+  --extra string
+        An optional list of comma separated .go files to parse for definitions --no-warnings
         Prevent printing warnings to sderr
   --platforms string